 Current Status for 20-21 Sports

-The MHSAA recognizes the importance of the athletic experience for students and is making every effort to maintain and complete all three seasons.
-Holland Christian values these athletic opportunities as a way to educate the whole student and seeks to do so in a safe environment.
-These things are not always true in non-school sport programs that will certainly be available if school sports are not.
+The MHSAA recognizes the importance of the athletic experience for students and is making every effort to maintain and complete all seasons.
+They remain hopeful the dates above are the scheduling changes we will experience this year.
 As much as athletics have never been risk free, the MHSAA is actively mitigating physical risks to the best of their ability while considering the mental health risks of athletes as well.
-Thank you for your support and partnership… especially now… as we still seek to influence our sports culture for Christ.
+Thank you for your support and partnership as we still seek to influence our sports culture for Christ.
 Our collective actions put God on display as we spectate, practice and compete.
-Please do all you can to stay flexible, positive and respectful at our opponents facilities in addition to our own as we move forward together.
-While not every detail is known about how to fight the virus most effectively, hygiene, mask, distancing and gathering practices give us the best potential to move forward with school sports for our athletes.
+Please do your part to stay flexible, positive and respectful at our opponent facilities in addition to our own as we move forward together.
+While not every detail is known about how to fight the virus most effectively, hygiene, masking, distancing and gathering practices give us the best potential to move forward with school sports for our athletes.
 We all have a role to play in mitigating the associated risks, but we know God’s faithfulness and his future presence is with us as we move “through it” (Isaiah 43:2) together.
 Go Maroons.